+Begin your journey as a future football scientist here.
 Develop the skills you need for a career in football focusing on player development and team performance.
-This specialised course offers expert teaching, training in practical skills, built-in industry qualifications and an optional one year work placement.
-Start your future in football here.
+This specialised course offers expert teaching, training in practical skills, built-in professional qualifications and an optional one year professional industry experience.

-And GCSE English Language at grade 4 or grade C or above.
+GCSE English Language at Grade 4/C or equivalent

 UCAS code FBS1 without placement year or FBS2 with placement year

-This innovative programme is delivered by our highly qualified academics and industry professionals who are employed in the football sector.
-They offer insight as guest speakers allowing students to benefit from their knowledge and experience of real life working environments in football.
+It is taught by highly qualified academics and industry professionals who are employed in the football sector, enabling students to benefit from their knowledge and experience.

-You will gain practical knowledge and understanding across the sport science disciplines in our world class sport science lab.
-Ours is the only lab in the South West to be accredited by the British Association of Sport & Exercise Science (BASES).
+You will gain practical knowledge and understanding across the sport science disciplines in our dedicated sport science laboratories.
+Our physiology laboratory is the only in the South West to be accredited by the Chartered Association of Sport & Exercise Science (CASES).
 It draws elite athletes from across the region and students get valuable experiences from working with them.

-Our BSc Football Science includes an optional professional practice year.
-You have the opportunity to gain industry specific skills by working within football for a year.
-This option increases your knowledge of the sector and enables you to make better informed decisions about your career choices as well as adding experience to your CV and developing your personal network in the football industry.
-The professional practice year is available after your second year and you then return to finish the final taught year at the university.
+BSc Football Science includes an optional professional practice year.
+You have the opportunity to gain industry specific skills by working within applied football setting.
+It increases your knowledge of the sector, provides relevant work experience and develops your personal network in the football industry.
+The professional practice year is available after your second year and you then return to university for the final year of teaching.

-State of the art sport and exercise science lab - accredited by BASES.
+State of the art sport and exercise science lab - accredited by CASES

-Gain key football industry qualifications (at no extra cost).
+Gain additional professional qualifications (at no extra cost)

 How does a performance analyst support technical and physical performance coaches?